·

 Mont-Saint-Michel, Baie du Mont-Saint-Michel

-TAKE INCREDIBLE SHOTS FROM THE BRIDGE
+TAKE PHOTOS FROM THE BRIDGE

 WALK THROUGH MAIN STREET